modernweb-dev/web/CONTRIBUTING.md

 ### Adding Tests

 Any new functionality needs to include a set of tests that verify that behaviour.
-Additionally each test should run in under 100ms so that the test suite doesn't become bloated and burdensome to run.
+Additionally each test should run in under 75 ms so that the test suite doesn't become bloated and burdensome to run.

 See [out testing philosophy](./developer-docs/testing-philosophy.md) for more information.